mulesoft-assets/template-wday2sap-worker-aggregation/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a SAP admin I want to aggregate users from Workday and employees from SAP and compare them to see which users can only be found in one of the two and which users are in both instances.
+As a SAP admin I want to aggregate workers from Workday and employees from SAP and compare them to see which workers can only be found in one of the two and which workers are in both instances.

 For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets workers from Workday and employees from SAP, compares by the email address of the workers and users, and generates a CSV file which shows workers in Workday, employees in SAP.
+As implemented, it gets workers from Workday and employees from SAP, compares by the email address of the workers and employees, and generates a CSV file which shows workers in Workday, employees in SAP.
 The report is then emailed to a configured group of email addresses.

 # Considerations <a name="considerations"/>